 After looking at a couple of aftermarket Radeon RX 5700 XT video cards recently, a Sapphire Nitro+ RX 5700 XT and the ASRock Taichi OC+ RX 5700 XT, we found they consistently outperform the RTX 2060 Super and, in some AMD-leaning titles, approached RTX 2070 performance.
-Now we're taking a look at Gigabyte's Gaming OC 8G 5700 XT.
+Now we're taking a look at Gigabyte's Gaming OC 8G 5700 XT to see how it ranks among our best graphics cards list and GPU hierarchy.
 Like the two previous cards we tested, this model improves upon the reference model design, with more robust power delivery and MSI's Windforce 3X cooler for lower operating temperatures and higher boost potential, with speeds listed up to 1,905 MHz.

 The Windforce 3X cooling solution brings conservative styling on the front, a basic metal back plate on the rear, along with a splash of RGB lighting up the Gigabyte name on top of the card.
 This adds up to a unit that will fit in with most any build theme.